haristoyanov/decoupled-power/README.md

 # Testing

-The first testing after confirming a ±15V DC output involved determining the Power Supply Rejection Ratio (PSRR), which describes how well the power supply attenuates 60 Hz voltage noise.
+The first testing after confirming a ±15V DC output involved determining the Power Supply Rejection Ratio (PSRR), which describes how well the power supply attenuates noise at a frequency of interest.
 The PSRR is defined as the 20 times the logarithm of the input to output voltage ripple ratio at 60 Hz.
 As such, an ideal DC power supply has an infinite PSRR.

 <div align="center">
 <img width="630" alt="Screenshot 2023-06-09 at 6 44 04 PM" src="https://github.com/haristoyanov/decoupled-power/assets/133173558/bba38b9a-e980-4df8-bfa3-ca94d0122f6e">